The patient voice at St Bartholomew's Hospital

-We meet from 5.30pm to 7.00pm on the second Wednesday of every other month (January, March, May, July, September, November) in the Conference Room, West Wing, St Bartholomew’s Hospital.
+We meet quarterly from 5.00pm to 6.30pm on the first Wednesday of every third month (March, June, September, December) in the Conference Room, West Wing, St Bartholomew’s Hospital.

-We are a group of volunteers who work in partnership with St Bartholomew's Hospital.
+We are a group of patient volunteers who work in partnership with St Bartholomew's Hospital.
 We share their aim of improving services, and our special role is to provide the patient perspective.
-We want everyone who comes to St Bartholomew's Hospital – patients and other visitors – to feel that the care and treatment they receive here is the best.
+We want everyone who comes to St Bartholomew's Hospital – visitors as well as patients – to feel that the care and treatment they receive here is the best.

 What we do

 We work with hospital staff in a variety of ways, always providing an outside point of view – the patient perspective.
-For example, some members of The Patient Voice sit on hospital committees, while others follow up trends in patient feedback or check reports about the quality of care.
-We regularly work with senior staff on projects to improve patient services, and we also help researchers to understand the patient's viewpoint.
-Sometimes we're asked to review leaflets and forms to make sure they can be easily understood by patients.
+For example, some members of the patient voice sit on hospital committees and improvement programmes, while others follow up trends in patient feedback or check reports about the quality of care.
+We regularly work with senior staff on projects to improve patient services, and we are sometimes asked to review leaflets and forms to make sure they can be easily understood by patients.

-Whatever skills and time a Patient Voice member can give, we try to find an activity to fit.
-And because we want to make a difference, we do ask that members limit themselves to one or two activities, at least to begin with.
-That way, each member can focus on specific issues and gain the knowledge needed to have an impact.
+Whatever skills and time a patient voice member can give, we try to find an activity to fit, ensuring that each member is supported to gain the knowledge needed to have an impact.

 What happens at meetings

 Come along and find out – you'll be very welcome.
-These are the next 3 meeting dates:
+This is the next meeting date:

-At these group meetings, each Patient Voice member reports on progress since our last meeting on the work they are doing.
+At these group meetings, patient voice members report on their progress since the last meeting.
 We hear from hospital staff about recent patient feedback and developments within the hospital.
-The Patient Voice Board tell us how the current year's Action Plan is progressing.
-There is usually a short presentation from a member of staff about a topic of interest, and news from the Hospital Board.
-Any fresh volunteering or training opportunities for members are announced.
+The patient voice leads and Staff Patient Experience and Engagement lead tell us how the group is progressing.
+There is usually a short presentation from a member of staff about a topic of interest, and news from the Trust and Hospital Board.
+Any fresh volunteering opportunities for members are also announced.

 Who can join

-Because our work involves access to confidential NHS information, applicants are personally screened, just like hospital staff – a DBS check with the Disclosure and Barring Service is required, and two personal references.
+NHS rules for hospital volunteers mean that applicants must be personally screened, just like hospital staff – a DBS check with the Disclosure and Barring Service is required, and two personal references.

-We provide a half-day induction session to introduce new members to the work of The Patient Voice, and also a 'buddy' link to an existing member.
-The work is not a legal contract and is unpaid, but travel expenses are reimbursed.
+We provide a half-day induction session to introduce new members to the work of the patient voice, and also offer a 'buddy' link to an existing member.
+The work is not a legal contract and is unpaid.

 Get in touch

-If you are interested in becoming a Patient Voice member, please contact the Patient Voice Co-ordinator at St Bartholomew's Hospital (SBH.firstname.lastname@example.org or 020-3765-8897).
-Or come to our next meeting to get a fuller idea of what's involved before you commit yourself, and if you'd like a chat afterwards, just say hello.
+If you are interested in becoming a patient voice member, please contact us at SBH.email@example.com or come to our next meeting to get a fuller idea of what's involved before you commit yourself, and if you'd like a chat afterwards, just say hello.

-You may prefer to keep in touch but not be a member, and if you fill in only the first part of our application form we'll put you on our mailing list.
+You may prefer to keep in touch but not be a member, and if you fill in our supporter application form we'll put you on our mailing list.
 We hope you will still attend our meetings and learn at first hand about what we're doing.

 Who runs the group